How To Choose Your Wedding Flowers

 As with every other aspect of the wedding, your bridal bouquet is an opportunity to add a distinctive and individual touch to your special day.
 One of the ways you could personalise your bouquet is by asking your florist to adorn it with jewellery loaned to you for the day by relatives.
 Lockets, charms, vintage brooches or other trinkets can all be incorporated into the design of your bridal bouquet.
 This could not only count as your something borrowed but is also a wonderful way to honour the memory of loved ones missing from your wedding day.

 If bling isn’t your thing then sometimes the flower choices alone are enough to convey sentimental meaning.
 For example the Duchess of Cambridge chose to include Sweet Williams in her wedding bouquet, no doubt a tribute to her gallant Prince.
 Other brides have asked their florist to include clippings from a grandmother’s garden or a flower with a specific meaning for personal significance.
 For example, did you know that peonies represent a happy marriage?
-For more inspiration see our post on how to personalise your wedding bouquet.

 Where can I find a wedding florist?